Weapons Charges in New Mexico

 Deadly Weapons at Schools and Universities

-Even if you have a concealed carry license, it's against the law to carry any deadly weapon on school property (including K-12 schools and universities) or anywhere school-sponsored activities are taking place, unless you are:
+Even if you have a concealed carry license, it's against the law to carry any deadly weapon on school property (including K-12 schools and universities) or anywhere school-sponsored activities are taking place.
+The only exceptions are for people who are:

-• older than 19 and keeping the gun in your private vehicle for protection, or
+• older than 19 and keeping a gun in their private vehicle for protection

-• participating in a school-approved program or activity that involves firearms.
+• participating in a school-approved program or activity that involves firearms, or

 Carrying Guns in Liquor Stores, Bars, and Restaurants